About Us

 Witnessing others build confidence, joy, and self-expression through movement is what continues to inspire her work as a dancer and choreographer.

-Meet Stephanie, "Steph"
+Conoce a Stephanie, "Steph"

 Stephanie is a proud Mexican-American and a graduate of Marquette University, where she earned a B.S. in Exercise Physiology with a minor in Spanish for the Health Professions.
 During her time at Marquette, she was deeply involved in the Latino community on campus and served two years on the executive board of the Latin American Student Organization (LASO), using leadership as a way to stay connected to her culture.
+A lifelong performer, Stephanie has always enjoyed exploring new dance styles and creative expression.
+In 2019, she co-choreographed the Latin segment for the Bayanihan Student Organization’s (BSO) cultural show and later spent two years coaching cheerleading with the Bartlett Cheerleading Association (BCA).

 Stephanie’s love for dance began at a young age, inspired by the 2001 film Barbie in the Nutcracker, which introduced her to ballet.
 She eagerly pursued dance, gymnastics, and cheerleading, beginning ballet classes around the age of four.
 Throughout her academic journey, she continued performing in cultural shows at South Elgin High School and during her time at Marquette University.
 She also took on the challenge of participating in Battle of the Bamboo at the University of Illinois Chicago (UIC), representing Filipino culture and dance alongside BSO.